top of page

 I will be happy to receive your comments and photos when you try this recipe!

-When you will come to my house for a French immersion homestay in Provence, I will be happy to help you discover the different facets of Provence like these ones but also landscapes and perfumes, culture… while helping you improve your French.
+If you come to my place for an immersion stay in Provence, I will make you discover the different aspects of Provence: the landscapes and the scents, but also the culture, the gastronomy... while helping you to improve your French.
+See you soon in Provence!

 Virginie In Provence